campoy/shelbot/README.md

 `string--`

-For data persistence, Shelbot stores karma as a JSON in `~/.shelbot.json`
+For data persistence, Shelbot stores karma as a JSON in the default location`~/.shelbot.json`, this can be configured with the command line option `-karmaFile <file>`

 ## License and Copyright